 - Darshan Timings: 06.30 AM To 07.00 PM

 - Best Season To Visit: June to October

 The Chandrabadni Devi Temple is a Hindu shrine, situated in a small hamlet called Jamnikhal in Tehri Garhwal district of Uttarakhand.
 Chandrabadni Temple is among the Shakti Peeths and the holy shrine of Goddess Sati.

 A location of faith and commitment, Chandrabadni Temple lies at a height of 2277 meters on Chandrabadni mountain which was likewise referred to as Chandrakoot mountain in history.
 Devotees from far locations come here to worship Goddess Sati and take true blessings.

 History & Importance

 The chief legend of Trisrota relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 How to Reach

 - By Air: The nearest airport is Dehradun Airport, about 97 km from the temple.

 - By Rail: The nearest Railway Station is Rishikesh, about 80 km from the temple.